 Note to the reader: This article is in response to the coronavirus outbreak, and discusses death and dying.
-It also explores how we may experience grief and loss when no one has died.
+It also explores how we may recognise grief and loss, even when no one has died.

 As the number of deaths continues to rise in the U.K. and around the world, many are facing grief in ways they never imagined.

 Alongside the loss of someone we love, this current crisis reminds us that grief doesn’t just belong to death; we can experience it when anything that matters is no longer here.

 You can grieve for the job you’re currently unable to do, the family you can’t hug, the holiday you really needed but had to cancel.

 We are all looking at life through our own lens.
 What feels insignificant to one, will be a huge concern for another.
 All feelings matter.
 And all grief is valid.